sindresorhus/awesome-electron/readme.md

 - [Moon Modeler](https://datensen.com) - Schema design tool for MongoDB, Mongoose, and MariaDB.
 - [Notion](https://notion.so) - All-in-one workspace for your notes, tasks, wikis, and databases.
 - [FATpick](https://www.fatpick.com) - Guitar tablature viewer that scores your performance as you play along.
+- [Taskade](https://www.taskade.com) - Realtime organization and collaboration tool for distributed teams with tasks, notes, and chat.

 ### Samples